What To Know About Rheumatoid Arthritis Hair Loss

+Rheumatoid arthritis – a systemic autoimmune disease affecting the joints – has been reported to cause hair loss.
 Hair loss can occur as a symptom of the disease.
 However, many times, it’s the treatment for rheumatoid arthritis that ends up causing drug-induced alopecia.
+In this guide, you’ll learn more about rheumatoid arthritis hair loss and what you can do about it.

 Does Rheumatoid Arthritis Cause Hair Loss?